New Courses January 2026 at Great Point Studios / Lionsgate location

 JANUARY 2026 - SPRING SESSION

-COURSE TITLE: Tools of the Trade
+COURSE TITLE: The Studio: Tools of the Trade

 From Tungsten to LEDs – Working with lighting units to create compelling visuals